jan1na/Bleeding-Detecting-on-Capsule-Endoscopy/README.md

 Different approaches were explored to improve performance:
 - **Schedulers:** StepLR, CosineAnnealingLR
 - **Batch Sizes:** 16, 32
 - **Augmentation:** Applied to bleeding class, but did not improve performance.

-It can be enabled via the `BleedingDataset` parameter `apply_augmentation=True`.
+### Augmentation Usage
+To try augmentation, enable it in `BleedingDataset` with the parameter `apply_augmentation=True`.
+However, this alone is not sufficient.
+Additional steps are required:
+1. Uncomment the lines marked with `if augmentation used` in `model_finetuning.py`.
+2. Specifically, uncomment the `bleeding_weight` definition.
+3. Uncomment `full_dataset.enable_augmentation()` and `full_dataset.disable_augmentation()` in the training loop before the training and validation phases.
+4. Uncomment the same in the test phase in the testing section.

 ### Unresolvable Issue
 The validation and test sets contain multiple copies of images due to class augmentation, leading to repeated image evaluations.
+The validation and test sets still contain `AUGMENT_TIMES` times more images, even though augmentation is disabled for them.
 This issue remains unresolved.

 ![Model Performance Comparison](path/to/your/image3.png)